-These chocolate espresso cookies are buttery, crisp, and loaded with dark chocolate.
-Plus, they’ll give you an little extra pep in your step, which I think we all could use this week.
+These Chocolate Espresso Shortbread Cookies are buttery, crisp, loaded with dark chocolate and will give you a little extra pep in your step!

 Let’s make this quick.

 I’m busy.
 You’re busy.
 It’s the week before Christmas and EVERYONE IS BUSY.
 I don’t have the time to write a whole story and you don’t have time to read one (if you do, see my last post.
 That’ll keep you busy for a while).

 But you do hopefully have some time set aside to make cookies, and if you don’t, you better make some.
 These bad boys are a cross between a chocolate chip cookie and a shortbread, but they have the most incredible addition of espresso.
 That means they’ll satisfy your sweet tooth AND they’ll give you the energy needed to make it through the rest of the season without totally losing your mind.